MateuszLeszner/Investor/README.md

+# Investor
+An Angular application to follow your investments.

+## Storage
+All data are stored locally in your webbrowser memory in IndexedDB.

+---
-# Inwestycje.Web
+# Angular info

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+Angular version 14.2.0.
+Built with Node version 16.13.2.

 ## Development server